Danone to return most of Chinese divestment proceeds to shareholders

-French food group Danone (DANO.PA) on Thursday said that most of the proceeds from a $2 billion divestment of its stake in China Mengniu Dairy Company (2319.HK) will be returned to shareholders through a share buyback programme, it said on Thursday.
+PARIS, May 13 (Reuters) - French food group Danone on Thursday said that most of the proceeds from a $2 billion divestment of its stake in China Mengniu Dairy Company will be returned to shareholders through a share buyback programme, it said on Thursday.

 Danone, under pressure from investment funds over its shareholder returns, on Wednesday said it would sell its 9.8% stake in Chine Mengniu Dairy.